NoData01/Sentiment-Analysis-Project/README.md

             X_test = np.expand_dims(X_test,axis=-1)

 # Model Development
 By using the model Sequential, LSTM, dropout, SpatialDropout1D, Bidirectional and Dense, Our model development is been structured.
+Note that, Spatial 1D is a version of Dropout.
+This version performs the same function as Dropout, however, it drops entire 1D feature maps instead of individual elements.
 The model can be view in `module_sentiment.py` file.

            embedding_dim = 64
            num_feature = np.shape(X_train)[1]